shboomba/DoodleKing/README.md

 Goal: Today, I will make the image sprites for the actors in my game and work on the jumping mechanic.

-Work accomplished:  Making the actor images went well, as I wwas able to find images for all of them.
-However, jumping to a long time to figure out, because I want to make it so that after a certain amount of time after holding the space bar, you will jump automatically to keep you from jumping way too high.
-Doing this made jumping much more complicated than I thought, I so added an integer variable with a maximum value.
+Work accomplished:  Making the actor images went well, as I was able to find images for all of them.
+However, jumping took a long time to figure out because I want to make it so that after a certain amount of time after holding the space bar, you will jump automatically to keep from jumping way too high.
+Doing this made jumping much more complicated than I thought, I also added an integer variable with a maximum value.
 Also, gravity and boundaries had to be added so jumping can properly work.
 I added these through dx and dy values, and used getOneIntersectingObject(Platform.class) for boundaries.
 However, when all of this was implemented, I recieved errors about JNI and installation errors, so I will check what is wrong tomorrow.

 **5/29/20 (5 hours)**